philipwalton/blog/_drafts/how-to-test-private-javascript-functions.markdown

 }())
 {% endhighlightjs %}

-As you can see, the above changes exposes the `foo` function on the module, but do so in a way that can be easily identified and stripped out later.
+As you can see, the above changes exposes the `foo` function on the module, but do so in a way that can be easily identified by the surrounding comments and stripped out later.

 The strategy here is to write you code exactly how you'd like it to appear when released, then add on whatever bridge code you need to expose the parts you want to test.
-The added-on code can be as messy or hacky as you need because it'll get striped out later.
+It's OK if the bridge code is a little hacky because it'll get stripped out later.

 ### An Example Implementation

-If you're already using a build system (which I highly recommend), adding an extra step to strip out test-only code blocks is relatively easy.
+If you're already using a build system (if you're not I highly recommend doing so), adding an extra step to strip out test-only code blocks is relatively easy.
 Below is an example of how you could implement this using [GruntJS](http://gruntjs.com/).

 First, add your project specific data to the `initConfig` object: